 History of Girihandu Seya

-According to the Nidanakatha and Mahavagga a book on the Vinaya, Load Buddha spent 7 weeks (Sath Sathiya) after his enlightenment (This is around 528 BC) and end of that period, the 50th day two brother merchants call “Thapassu Ballula” offered the first dana (alms-giving).
-After the Dana, they requested something to worship and received “Sacred Kesha Datu”(lock of hair relic).
-Those merchants used to travel to different parts of the region and came to Sri Lanka too.
+According to the Nidanakatha and Mahavagga, a book on the Vinaya, Load Buddha spent 7 weeks (Sath Sathiya) after his enlightenment (This is around 528 BC), and at the end of that period, the 50th day, two brother merchants called “Thapassu Ballula” offered the first dana (alms-giving).
+After the Dana, they requested something to worship and received a “Sacred Kesha Datu” (lock of hair relic).
+Those merchants used to travel to different parts of the region and also came to Sri Lanka.

 Girihandu Seya

-The oldest incident connected with the site is etched in an 8th-century Sanskrit epigraph found at the site which refers to a shrine named Girikandicaitya being established on the hilltop by a company of merchants headed by Tapassu and Bhallika.
+The oldest incident connected with the site is etched in an 8th-century Sanskrit epigraph found at the site, which refers to a shrine named Girikandicaitya being established on the hilltop by a company of merchants headed by Tapassu and Bhallika.

 Girihandu Seya Location and Accessibility